 The first capacity development programme ran from 2007 to 2010 and assisted in strengthening the financial sustainability of human rights organisations including the Black Sash; the Legal Resources Centre; ProBono.org; the Studies in Poverty and Inequality Institute; and the Transkei Land Services Organisation.

-You can buy a copy of 'Striking the Rights Chord - an anthology of perspectives on Advancement for Human Rights Organisations in South Africa' from Inyathelo's online book shop.
+You can buy a copy of 'Striking the Rights Chord - an anthology of perspectives on Advancement for Human Rights Organisations in South Africa' from Inyathelo's online book shop or access it free online via the Atlantic Philanthropies website.

 The annual Inyathelo Advancement Academy offered practitioners from around the country and across the continent a two-day focused, consolidated skills development and peer-learning opportunity.
 Packed with a combination of masterclasses, presentations from international and local experts, group discussions and one-on-one specialist advice, the Advancement Academy programme allowed participants to focus their own learning and tailor the experience to their specific needs.